Can you be a Limmud presenter?

 Can I use PowerPoint?
 Can I play a video?
 Will I have access to the internet?

 There is internet access throughout the venue.
 Your presentation can involve tech such as a PowerPoint or video, as long as you let us know on your submission form.
 We will provide projectors and screens, but no computers.
 Please bring your own laptop.
-We also recommend that you have all your presentation materials on a USB key that you bring on Sunday, March 19, 2017.
+We also recommend that you have all your presentation materials on a USB key that you bring to the main event.
 Due to limited technical resources at the venue we request that you bring any handouts or promotional materials with you – there will not be a photocopier or a printer on the premises to use.